lukas-schaetzle/face-super-resolution/README.md

 # IW276 Autonome Systeme Labor - Face Super-Resolution on Jetson Nano

 This program takes a camera feed or video/image file as input and tries to detect faces in every frame.
 The extracted faces (left images in right panel) are downscaled (bilinear scaling) to a 16x16 px face (middle images, upscaled in the UI) which is then used as input for the face super resolution.
-Ideally, its output (right images) is close to the original face.
+This net enlarges its input by the factor 8, leading to an output image of size 128x128 px.
+Ideally, its output (right images) is close to the original face which is indicated by a high PSNR value.

 ![Screenshot Program](https://github.com/Tummerhore/face-super-resolution/blob/master/readme_images/ScreenshotProgram.png?raw=true)